Azuelle/BombEscape/README.md

 - `space` to place a bomb in front of Marvolo

 ## Dependencies
-The following non-standard C/C++ libraries have been used in this project:
+The following non-standard C/C++ library has been used in this project:
 - `curses` , for acquiring user input without blocking the processing and rendering the UI and graphics

 ## Quick Start